AsiyeBayraktar/MovieApp/README.md

 java -jar target/MovieApp-0.0.1-SNAPSHOT.jar
 ```

-You can then access petclinic here: http://localhost:8089/
+You can then access link here: http://localhost:8089/

 Or you can run it from Maven directly using the Spring Boot Maven plugin.